Soundproofing a Music Room on a Budget

 The Impact of Complete Silence

-If you have already soundproofed your room you may be wondering how long can someone stay in there?
+If you have already soundproofed your room, you may be wondering how long someone can stay in there.
 Are there completely silent rooms?

 Yes.